-Luxembourg The Netherlands Singapore None.
-Note that income paid to a non-resident that is derived from an independent artistic or literary activity that is or has been conducted or put to use in Luxembourg is subject to 10% withholding tax.
-The Netherlands introduced a conditional withholding tax on royalty payments as of January 1, 2021.
-The withholding tax is levied at a rate equal to the main CIT rate (25% in 2021) and only applies to royalty payments made to group entities in certain situations, whereby control (in short, >50% voting rights) is the relevant criterion to assess whether an entity is a group entity.
-The withholding tax is applicable in four specific situations: i. royalty payments made by a Dutch company to group entities established or incorporated in a blacklisted jurisdiction; ii. royalty payments made by a Dutch company to a permanent establishment of a group entity, which permanent establishment is located in a blacklisted jurisdiction; iii. royalty payments made by a Dutch company to group entities that are not established or incorporated in a blacklisted jurisdiction; iii. royalty payments made by a Dutch company to group entities that are not established or incorporated in a blacklisted jurisdiction; iv. royalty payments made by a Dutch company to group entities that are not established or incorporated in a blacklisted jurisdiction, but where an 'abusive situation' exists; iv. royalty payments made by a Dutch company to certain hybrid entities.
-An abusive situation under (iii) exists if (a) the relevant group entity receives the royalty payment with the main purpose or one of the main purposes to avoid tax and (b) there is an artificial arrangement in place.
-An arrangement is considered artificial if it has not been put in place for valid business reasons that reflect economic reality.
-Additional conditions apply, dependent on the specific facts and circumstances.
+Luxembourg the Netherlands Singapore None.
+None paid to a non-resident that is derived from an independent artistic or literary activity that is or has been anducted or put to use in Luxembourg is subject to 30% withholding tax.
+The Netherlands levies a conditional withholding tax on royalty payments.
+The withholding tax is levied at a rate equal to the main CIT rate (25.8% in 2023) and only applies to royalty payments made to group entities in certain situations, whereby control (in short, >50% voting rights) is the relevant criterion to assess whether an entity is a group entity.
+The withholding tax is applicable in four specific situations: (i) royalty payments made by a Dutch company to group entities established or incorporated in a blacklisted jurisdiction; (ii) royalty payments made by a Dutch company to a permanent establishment of a group entity, which permanent establishment is located in a blacklisted jurisdiction; (iii) royalty payments made by a Dutch company to group entities that are not established or incorporated in a blacklisted jurisdiction; (iv) royalty payments made by a Dutch company to group entities that are not established or incorporated in a blacklisted jurisdiction; (iv) royalty payments made by a Dutch company to group entities that are not established or incorporated in a blacklisted jurisdiction, but where an 'abusive situation' exists; (iv) royalty payments made by a Dutch company to certain hybrid entities.
 Royalties paid to non- residents are generally subject to a final withholding tax of 10% on the gross amount of the royalty, unless reduced under a tax treaty.
 The 10% withholding tax is a final tax and applies to royalties (i) derived by a non-resident from a business carried on outside Singapore or (ii) not effectively connected to a permanent establishment in Singapore.
-Any other royalty paid to non-resident companies that do not qualify for the final rate are taxed at the prevailing corporate tax rate (17%).
+Any other royalties paid to non-resident companies that do not qualify for the final rate are taxed at the prevailing corporate tax rate (17%).
 Payments to non-resident individuals are subject to withholding of the lower of 22% on net income or 10% on the gross royalties.
 Payments to non-residents (other than individuals) for technical services rendered in Singapore are subject to 17% withholding tax, unless the rate is reduced under a tax treaty.
 This includes fees for the rendering of assistance or services in connection with the application or use of scientific, technical, industrial or commercial knowledge or information; or for management or assistance in the management of a trade, business or profession unless the services are rendered entirely outside of Singapore and not performed through a business carried on in Singapore or a permanent establishment in Singapore.